Dipesh-Mahat/TechShot/GITHUB_PAGES_GUIDE.md

-# GitHub Pages Deployment Guide for TechTrend Digest
+# GitHub Pages Deployment Guide for TechShot

-This document provides step-by-step instructions for deploying the TechTrend Digest website to GitHub Pages.
+This document provides step-by-step instructions for deploying the TechShot website to GitHub Pages.

 ## Prerequisites

 1. A GitHub account
 2. Git installed on your local machine
-3. The TechTrend Digest codebase (this repository)
+3. The TechShot codebase (this repository)

 ## Deployment Steps